omkarkhatavkar/selenium-terraform-aws-kubernetes/README.md

 13. kubectl get pods (this should show you the list of the pods)

-## What is the Problem Now

-Noramlly when we install the selenium grid on minikube I can use kubctl get pods and find the IP of Node and I have binded the 30001 port to selenium HUB at 4444.
-I dont know how to expose the selenium Hub Worker Node.
-So I can access it ?

 ## Running the tests

 1. update the selenium hub url in tests/test.py and then run python /tests/parallel.py